TheGeekOnSkates/iCadeOS/README.md

 ##### "World 1-1": Graphics and input

-* Get sprites working, if possible (might involve a second canvas w/transparent background?
-Not sure, but I'm kinda foreseeing the background character tiles and sprites overwriting each other every frame, creating a blinking effect lol)
-* Idea: dynamic color palette(s): 3 bytes (R, G, and B) * 16 colors = 48 bytes
-* Get it reading the iCade's controls
-* **BOSS BATTLE:** Write an Assembly program that reads player input and shows which buttons/joystick directions are currently pressed in real time.
-You win if the program actually works on the iCade. :)
+* Get sprites working (collision registers would be nice, lol)
+* **BOSS BATTLE:** Update my Assembly program to use multi-color mode, sprites, a redefined character or two and a different color or two

 ##### "World 1-2": Sound and speech